Submission Guidelines

 OTHER IMPORTANT GUIDELINES

-Cover letter: The corresponding author must state explicitly in a paragraph how the manuscript fits the Aims and Scope of the AET while submitting the manuscript.
-The ISAE membership number of the FIRST AUTHOR may be mentioned.
+Cover letter: The corresponding author must state explicitly in a paragraph how the manuscript fits the Aims and Scope of the AET, while submitting the manuscript.
+The ISAE membership number, if available, of the FIRST AUTHOR may be mentioned.

 Publishing Ethics: All parties [author(s), editors, peer reviewers, publisher (ISAE)] involved in publications are expected to follow the publication ethics and practice the same.
 This includes all parties treating each other with respect and dignity and without discrimination, harassment, bullying or retaliation.
 The AET is committed to maintain the highest level of integrity in the published content.
-While submitting a manuscript to the AET, the authors will give an undertaking for maintaining transparency and integrity and practicing publishing ethics by submitting the “ AET Publishing Agreement Form” (Click here to download).
+While submitting a manuscript to the AET, the authors will give an undertaking for maintaining transparency and integrity and practicing publishing ethics.

 Submission of revised manuscript: While submitting the revised manuscript, the authors should submit a list of changes or a rebuttal against each point raised by the Reviewers/ Editorial Board along with the revised manuscript.
 Authors are also advised to use the “track change option” of MS WORD to indicate the changes made in the revised manuscript, and submit a revised manuscript in track change mode along with a corrected version without track change corrections/edits, and all corrections written in RED COLOUR.

-Print proof: The corresponding author will be notified via email when proofs are ready, and he/she is responsible for carryout proofreading very carefully within given time frame to avoid errors in the final published article.
+Print proof: The corresponding author will be notified via email when proofs are ready, and he/she is responsible to carryout proof reading very carefully within given time frame to avoid errors in the final published article.
 Any corrections marked with annotations must be returned within given time and should only cover typesetting errors/minor corrections.
 No new additions of text / major changes are allowed at this stage.

-Copyright Information: Upon acceptance of an article for publication in the Agricultural Engineering Today (AET), authors will be advised to complete a “Copyright Transfer and Publication Ethics Agreement Form” (Click here to download).
+Copyright Information: Upon acceptance of an article for publication in the Agricultural Engineering Today (AET), authors will be advised to complete a “Copyright Transfer and Publication Ethics Agreement Form”).
 An e-mail will be sent to the corresponding author confirming acceptance of the manuscript together with a “Copyright Transfer and Publication Ethics Agreement Form” or a link to the online version of this agreement.

 Authors have the rights to reuse their research work reported in the AET, share, disseminate, and maximize the impact of their research under our publishing agreement.
 Subscribers may reproduce the Table of Content or prepare a list of articles, for internal circulation within their institutions.
 Permission of the Publisher is required for resale or distribution outside the institution and for all other derivative works, including compilations and translations.
 If excerpts from other copyrighted works are included in the manuscript, the author(s) must obtain written permission from the copyright owners and credit the source(s) suitably in the article.